 - deliver change faster, at a lower cost and with lower risk by continually validating project milestones against business objectives

-- complements and works with existing corporate processes such as PRINCE2®, quality and audit processes, which improves rigour and visibility around project management, leading to a proven track record of successful delivery in a corporate environment
+- a methodology that complements and works with existing corporate processes such as PRINCE2®, quality and audit processes, which improves rigour and visibility around project management, leading to a proven track record of successful delivery in a corporate environment

 - simply adopt a tried-and-tested approach rather than developing and integrating a company-specific Agile management process